Top 10 Suicide Prevention Organizations and Resources

 The CDC views overall mental health and suicide as important public health issues.
 On this site, you’ll find statistics, resources, and more.

 This is a public and private alliance of organizations dedicated to preventing suicide.
 The Action Alliance works with many groups, including government agencies, religious groups, schools, and mental health organizations to help people understand and prevent suicide.

 6. American Foundation for Suicide Prevention (AFSP)

-The AFSP website has a long list of resources, including crisis hotlines, advice for finding mental health care, substance abuse treatment, and resources for issues such as cutting, borderline personality, schizophrenia and other issues that often overlap with suicide.
+The AFSP website has a long list of resources including crisis hotlines, advice for finding mental health care, substance misuse treatment, and resources for issues such as self-harm, borderline personality disorder, schizophrenia, and other issues that often overlap with suicide.
 The AFSP also provides help to people who have lost loved ones to suicide.

 7. Crisis Text Line

-HelpGuide.org is a website with information on a wide variety of mental health issues, including suicide.
-The suicide prevention page has advice for both people contemplating suicide and those who want to help a suicidal person.
-The site also provides a list exposing common myths about suicide, such as the idea that people who talk about it won’t really do it.
+HelpGuide provides information on a wide variety of mental health issues, including suicide.
+Their suicide prevention page has advice for both people contemplating suicide and those who want to help someone else who’s suicidal.
+It also provides a list of common myths about suicide, such as the idea that people who talk about ending their own lives won’t actually do it.

 10. The Trevor Project

 Founded in 1998 by the creators of the Academy Award-winning short film TREVOR, The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to LGBTQ+ young people under 25.